Ski Mountaineering 2021

-Gain the confidence and skills required for Ski Mountaineering with an ACMG Ski Guide on our low-ratio (1:4) course this winter!
+Gain the confidence and skills required for Ski Mountaineering with our ACMG Instructors on a low-ratio (1:4) course this winter!
 Skills covered will help you to get out and tackle some big-mountain ski objectives and traverses!
-2-days of skiing and climbing in some of the big-mountain ski terrain in the South Coast Mountains working on steep snow climbing skills, route finding, winter hazard awareness and technical winter climbing systems, avalanche hazard awareness, terrain assessment and more.
+2-days of skiing and climbing in some of the big-mountain ski terrain in the South Coast Mountains working on steep snow climbing skills, route finding, winter hazard awareness, and technical winter climbing systems, avalanche hazard awareness, terrain assessment, and more.
 This course is conducted behind Blackcomb or Whistler mountains.

 The Ski Mountaineering course is held behind Whistler or Blackcomb mountains.
 The course fee does not include lift access.
-Students can use their existing ski passes, or an optional Backcountry Lift pass can be purchased for $62.
+Students can use their existing ski passes, or an optional Backcountry Lift pass can be purchased for $59 per day.

-- Personal gear and camping equipment (please see Gear List)
+- Personal gear and ski equipment (please see Gear List)

-- Avalanche safety gear is required for each person (beacon, probe, shovel)
+- Avalanche safety gear, required for each person (beacon, probe, shovel)

 - Transportation to/from Whistler

-- Strong intermediate or better skiing or snowboarding ability with previous backcountry experience; previous Avalanche skills course (AST-1 or equivalent); course includes an overnight in the backcountry so participants should be prepared and comfortable with winter camping skills; participants are strongly encouraged to practice basic rope handling skills in advance of the field session (knots, belays, etc).
+- Strong intermediate or better skiing or snowboarding ability with previous backcountry experience; previous Avalanche skills course (AST-1 or equivalent); participants are strongly encouraged to practice basic rope handling skills in advance of the field session (knots, belays, etc).
 When you register, a Pre-Trip Package will be sent to you detailing how to prepare for your Canada West Mountain School Ski Mountaineering course.

 Snowboarders must be on a Split-board and have experience split boarding with a pack on